Honest Candidate

 Honest Candidate is a 2020 South Korean comedy film directed by Jang Yu-jeong, starring Ra Mi-ran, Kim Mu-yeol, Na Moon-hee, Yoon Kyung-ho and Jang Dong-joo.
 It is the remake of the 2014 Brazilian film O Candidato Honesto.
 It was released on February 12, 2020.

-A sequel was confirmed on February 10, 2021.
+A sequel, titled Honest Candidate 2, was released on September 28, 2022.

 Plot

 A third-term congresswoman who is running for the fourth time is suddenly unable to lie a few days before the elections are about to take place.
 The problem is that her whole political career is based on lies.